-It is always exciting to begin celebrating a holiday season filled with thankfulness and love.
+It is exciting to begin a holiday season filled with thankfulness and love.

-I have always tried to encourage my patients to stay diligent with their health over the holidays.
+I have always encouraged my patients to continue managing their health over the holidays.

 November is National Diabetes Month, and people who have diabetes have many food challenges over the holiday season.
 Having had many Thanksgivings with a grandfather in law who had diabetes, I loved how our family always provided him with delicious food options during the holidays.